nltk/nltk_book/en/ch05-draft.rst

   P(label|features) = --------------------------------
                        sum_{label} P(label, features)

-- the parameters that maximize total likelihood can't be found analytically.

-- therefore, maxent uses an interative technique, which starts with an intitial set of parameters, and then refines them.

-- unfortunately, this means that maxent can be slow to train.

-- but some iterative search techniques are faster than others.  there are several different methods that can be used to iteratively refine the parameters.
-GIS, IIS, conjugate gradient, etc.
+Because of the potentially complex iteractions between the effects of related features, there is no way to directly calculate the model parameters that maximize the likelihood of the training corpus.
+Therefore, Maximium Entropy classifiers choose the model paremeters using `iterative optimization`:dt: techniques, which initialze the model's parameters to random values, and then repeatedly refine those parameters to bring them closer to the optimal solution.
+The iterative optimization techniques guarantee that each refinement of the parameters will bring them closer to the optimal values; but do not necessarily provide a means of determining when those optimal values have been reached.
+Because the parameters for Maximum Entropy classifiers are seleced using iterative optimization techniques, they can take a long time to train.
+This is especially true when the size of the training corpus, the number of features, and the number of labels are all large.

+The

+The use of iterative optimization techniques is a

+.. note:: Some iterative optimization techniques are much faster than others.
+When training Maximum Entropy models, avoid the use of Generalized Iterative Scaling (GIS) or Improved Iterative Scaling (IIS), which are both considerably slower than the Conjucate Gradient (CG) and the BFGS optimization methods.

 - the technique, of fixing the form of the model, and searching for model parameters that optimize some evaluation metric is called